 - Include positive stories and reasons why your specific political individual should be chosen rather than including negative anecdotes about the opponent

-- Too much negativity towards the opponent party can make it seem like you don’t have any information on how your individual is the ideal candidate.
+- Too much negativity towards the opposing party can make it seem like you don’t have any information on how your individual is the ideal candidate.

 - It makes it seem like your only strategic tactic is to accuse the other party, which can come off as hateful and distasteful.